 The isolated hermitage of St. Peter and Paul (home to but 3 monks) is 1350 meters above sea-level.
 St. Sharbel spent his last 23 yeas as a hermit, living a holy life hidden in Christ.
 He followed a strict religious practice and carried out a severe ascetic way of live.

-Cardinal Bechara Rahi, patriarch of Maronite Catholics, inaugurated a chapel to Lebanon’s St. Sharbel in St. Patrick’s Cathedral in New York City.
+Cardinal Bechara Rahi, patriarch of Maronite Catholics, inaugurated a chapel to Lebanon’s Saint Sharbel in Saint Patrick’s Cathedral in New York City on Saturday, October 28, 2017.
 The chapel is the first of its kind outside Lebanon.

-“St. Sharbel is a sign of hope for Christianity and for all the people of the Middle East who suffer in difficult circumstances,” said Cardinal Rahi at the Oct.
-28 blessing and dedication at the cathedral.
-Cardinal Dolan, along with Bishop Gregory J. Mansour of the Maronite Eparchy of St. Maron of Brooklyn, also participated in the ceremony.
+“Saint Sharbel is a sign of hope for Christianity and for all the people of the Middle East who suffer in difficult circumstances,” said Cardinal Rahi at the blessing and dedication at the cathedral.
+Cardinal Dolan, along with Bishop Gregory J. Mansour of the Maronite Eparchy of Saint Maron of Brooklyn, also participated in the ceremony.

-The artistic mosaic sanctuary depicts St. Sharbel wrapped in a luminous halo in the Lebanese mountain, near the St. Maron monastery in Annaya, Lebanon, where his tomb is located.
-The saint is surrounded by flourishing cedars and crystalline waters of the Mediterranean, a symbol of spiritual life.
+The artistic mosaic sanctuary depicts Saint Sharbel wrapped in a luminous halo in the Lebanese mountain, near the Saint Maron monastery in Annaya, Lebanon, where his tomb is located.
+Saint Sharbel is surrounded by flourishing cedars and crystalline waters of the Mediterranean, a symbol of spiritual life.

 Youssef Antoun Makhlouf was born on the 8th of May, 1828, in the small village of Bekaa-Kafra in the high mountains of Northern Lebanon.
 His parents were poor but religious, and their fifth child was attracted at an early age to prayer and solitude.
 As a young boy, he spent a great deal of time outdoors caring for the family's small flock.
 He would take the flock to a grotto nearby, where he had installed an icon of the Blessed Virgin Mary.
 He would spend the day in prayer.
 This grotto became his alter and his first hermitage.